calaldees/TeachProgramming/teachprogramming/static/projects/language_features/python_prefer_generator_comprehentions.md

 ```

 * In describing our loop/logic we've contaminated the iteration with lots of weighty syntax and additional indentation.
-* We have multiple appends.
-Dependeing on the cylomatic complexity and layout, it's not clear that all paths result in an append.
+* We have multiple `append`s.
+Depending on the cyclomatic complexity and layout, it's not clear that all paths result in an append.
-* There could be returns, continues or breaks in the flow.
+* There could be `return`s, `continue`s or `break`s in the flow.

 #### Possible simplistic refactor